Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 What’s our Verdict?

 Needless to say, when it comes to SEO, WordPress still has notable advantages over the other two CMS solutions.
-What makes WordPress lead the pack is that additional features and desired functionality can be added to the system with just a few clicks!
+WordPress leads the pack because additional features and desired functionality can be added to the system with just a few clicks!

 And, while WordPress is naturally set up for successful SEO (it was the original blogging platform), you can choose various plugins to help you fine-tune your site for even better rankings in search engine result pages.